B2B Lead Generation Glossary

 Lead Quality Decay refers to the gradual decline in lead conversion rates and sales acceptance as marketing programs mature in B2B tech environments.

-This occurs when companies scale lead generation without maintaining qualification standards.
-You see decay when initial program success creates volume pressure, causing teams to lower thresholds or expand targeting beyond ideal client profiles.
-Quality decay shows up in declining MQL-to-SAL conversion rates and increased sales complaints about lead quality.
+Decay starts when companies scale lead generation without maintaining qualification standards.
+Volume pressure is usually the trigger: initial program success looks good on paper, so teams chase more of it, lower the thresholds, and expand targeting beyond ideal client profiles until the leads that come through stop converting.
+Quality decay shows up in declining MQL-to-SAL conversion rates and a growing pile of sales complaints about lead quality that marketing teams initially dismiss and later can't ignore.

 Related Terms: